-This scenario assumes that the existing fleet is not renewed, leading to the immediate shutdown of the nuclear programme.
+This scenario assumes that the existing fleet is not renewed, leading to the immediate cancellation of the nuclear programme.
 The key assumptions made for this scenario are:

-- nuclear power production will be shut down; - the 58 PWR reactors will have an operating life of 40 years and the Flamanville EPR[TM] will have an operating life of 60 years; - spent ENU fuel reprocessing will be discontinued early to avoid holding separated plutonium.
-Spent MOX and ERU fuel is not reprocessed. - > ESTIMATE OF QUANTITIES OF RADIOACTIVE WASTE AND RADIOACTIVE MATERIALS THAT MAY BE RECLASSIFIED AS WASTE AT THE END OF FACILITY LIFE
+- the shutdown of nuclear power production; - an operating life of 40 years for the 58 PWR reactors and 60 years for the Flamanville EPRTM; - the early shutdown of spent ENU fuel reprocessing to avoid holding separated plutonium.
+Spent MOX and ERU fuel is not reprocessed. - ▶ ESTIMATE OF QUANTITIES OF RADIOACTIVE WASTE AND RADIOACTIVE MATERIALS THAT MAY BE RECLASSIFIED AS WASTE AT THE END OF FACILITY LIFE

-Radioactive waste at the en d of facility life, in m3 HLW 4,200 ILW-LL 61,000 LLW-LL 190,000 LILW-SL 1,800,000 VLLW 2,100,000 Radioactive materials that r nay be reclassified as waste at the end of facility life, in tHM Natural uranium Mined natural uranium, in all its physicochemical forms 1 17 Enriched natural uranium, in all its physicochemical forms 1 7 Depleted uranium, in all its physicochemical forms 2 400,000 Uranium from spent fuel reprocessing Uranium from the reprocessing of spent fuel, in all its physicochemical forms 2 34,000 Uranium oxide fuel from nuclear power reactors (ENU, ERU) Spent fuel 25,000 Uranium and plutonium mixed oxide fuel from nuclear power reactors (MOX, FNR) Spent fuel 3,300 Non-irradiated fuel scrap 290 Research reactor fuel Other spent civil fuel 54 Non-irradiated separated plutonium, in all its physicochemical forms 1 2 Other materials 70
+Radioactive waste at the end l of facility life, in m3 HLW 4,200 ILW-LL 61,000 LLW-LL 190,000 LILW-SL 1,800,000 VLLW 2,100,000 Radioactive materials that m ay be reclassified as waste at the end of facility life, in tHM Mined natural uranium, in all its physico-chemical forms 1 17 Natural uranium Enriched natural uranium, in all its physico-chemical forms 1 7 Depleted uranium, in all its physico-chemical forms 2 400,000 Uranium from spent fuel reprocessing Uranium from the reprocessing of spent fuel, in all its physico-chemical forms 2 34,000 Uranium oxide fuel from nuclear power reactors (ENU, ERU) Spent fuel 25,000 Uranium and plutonium mixed oxide fuel from Spent fuel 3,300 nuclear power reactors (MOX, FNR) Non-irradiated fuel scrap 290 Research reactor fuel Other civil spent fuel 54 Non-irradiated separated pluto nium, in all its physico-chemical forms 1 2 Other materials 70